 Indeed, we can look at the multitude of stars overhead now silent in the night (to our ears, at least), and despair that God could ever notice us amongst all that cold, vast beauty.
 But notice us, he did.
 Two thousand years ago, in a tiny stable on our tiny planet, the joy of creation was so enticing that the Creator himself joined in the song.
 The Word became flesh... and played among us.

-[My goddaughter is now 10, my parents 97 and 94, and I still love them all.]
+[My goddaughter is now 14; my parents have since died, having made it to 100 and 96; and I still love them all.]